VU-Programming/OOFP-snake/README.md

 ....   | ....
 ....   | ....
 ```
-On each frame the expected output (Want) and the output produced by your implementation
+On each frame, the expected output (Want) and the output produced by your implementation
 are displayed side-by-side.
-A checkmark (✓) indicates that on this frame the expected ouput and the
+A checkmark (✓) indicates that on this frame the expected output and the
 output produced by your implementation are the same, a cross (✗) indicates that they differ.
  Here, the implementation seems to ignore a change in direction.

  ## Apple placement

  To ensure reproducible behavior, we specify exactly how a random number generator must be used to place the food.
 The random number generator itself is passed
- to the SnakeLogic class as an argument called `randomGen: RandomGenerator` .
+ to the SnakeLogic class as an argument called `randomGen: RandomGenerator`.
 This
  `RandomGenerator` class has the following method:
  ```scala
  def randomInt(upTo: Int): Int